 If there's a big red flag, like horrific customer service or terrible payment processing, we dig deeper to see what the issue is.
 Most rogue casinos that fail in a big category end up blacklisted.
 But the process isn't automatic.
 Our team also get in touch with management at the target casino to find out if our issue is an isolated one.

 Bottom line?
 The casinos that appear on our blacklist are there for a reason.
 They've failed miserably and they weren't able to redeem themselves even though they were given the chance.

 De-Blacklisting a Casino

 We constantly update our blacklisted page because not all blacklisted casinos stay blacklisted forever.
 Sometimes, with a change of ownership or clarity of rules, blacklisted casinos can become reputable ones.
-It usually takes a few years of honest practice for us to whitelist a casino, and to be honest it's only happened a few times.
-But out of fairness, we monitor all blacklisted casinos to make sure.
+This rarely happens, but out of fairness, we do monitor all blacklisted casinos to keep an eye on any improvements.

 Why Trust Us